 - Fixation times will vary depending on tissue and antigen of interest.
-Test several before conducting full scale experiments.
+Perform initials tests before full scale experiments.

-- Core can provide 30% sucrose to cryoprotect fixed tissues then embed for you.
+- Core can provide 30% sucrose to cryoprotect fixed tissues then embed and freeze for you.

 Cryosectioning (Frozen Sections)

-- Tissues will be cut at 5 – 50 microns- indicate your preference on form.
+- Tissues will be cut at 5 microns unless otherwise indicated on form.